 NWCG Prescribed Burn Classes & Scholarships

-This spring, CSC chapter members have a great opportunity to obtain NWCG certification for conducting prescribed burns.
+Our chapter is offering a 50% discount for upcoming NWCG training and certification opportunities.
+Due to COVID, the hands-on classes are postponed until August/September 2020 but you can do the online portion anytime.
+All classes are offered by Incident Management Specialist LLC.
 Many members may be interested in S-190 Basic Wildfire Firefighter & Prescribed Fire, which involves a 24-hour online component at your own pace capped by a one-day field experience with a live burn (weather permitting) at the Madison Arboretum.
 More advanced classes including S-219 and S-290 are coming up as well.
 All classes are offered by Incident Management Specialist LLC.

 The cost for each class is $270, but the first five CSC members who ask will receive 50% reimbursement if they A) complete the course and B) commit to helping on the burn crew for at least two upcoming chapter-sponsored burns.